php-fig/fig-standards/proposed/psr-4-autoloader/psr-4-autoloader.md

 - **resource**: A class definition, typically a file in a file system.

 - **resource base**: A base path to a folder, for example, `/path/to/acme-log/src`.

 - **resource path**: A base path representing the location of a resource, for example, `/path/to/acme-log/src/Writer/FileWriter.php`.

-- **conforming autoloader**: A PHP SPL autoloader that implements the definitions contained within this standards recommendation.
+- **conforming autoloader**: A PHP spl autoloader that implements the definitions contained within this standards recommendation.

 ## 3. Specification